-Once your product is fully developed, you may be tempted to immediately hire a salesperson.
+Once your product is fully developed, hiring your first salesperson may seem tempting.
 However, it’s important for you, as a founder, to understand your customer first.

-We recommend that CEOs are the primary salesperson for at least a couple months before making their first sales hire.
+We recommend that as a CEO, you are the primary salesperson for at least a couple months before hiring your first salesperson.
 This allows you to understand your customer pain and gain points, what your customers are trying to solve with your product or service, and begin to understand the best way to position and sell your product.

 Additionally, you can begin to create your sales process and customer tracking, so your first sales hire isn’t creating these processes from scratch.

-Finally, if you haven’t worked in sales before, closing a handful of sales yourself will help you better understand what to look for when hiring someone fully devoted to sales.
+Finally, if you haven’t worked in sales before, closing a handful of sales yourself will help you better understand what to look for when hiring your first salesperson.
 It also will help you manage your first sales person and a small team until it’s time to add a dedicated manager.